heispv/pymmseqs/README.md

 ## 🗝️ Features

 - **Seamless Integration**: Execute MMseqs2 commands directly within your Python code, eliminating the need for shell scripting or external command-line tools.
-- **Output Parsing**: Convert MMseqs2 outputs into Python objects (e.g., generators, dictionaries) for easy manipulation and analysis.
+- **Output Parsing**: Convert MMseqs2 outputs into Python objects (e.g., Pandas DataFrame, generators, dictionaries) for easy manipulation and analysis.
 - **High Performance**: Leverage the speed and efficiency of MMseqs2 while enjoying the flexibility of Python.
 - **Cross-Platform**: Use PyMMseqs via pip or Docker, ensuring compatibility across different environments.